XVERFIEND/angular-test-senior-main/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.0.

+## Toms notes

+I made the vehicle service (vehicle.service.ts) as requested, but felt that a store would be more suitable for this kind of application.
+And it would be an excuse to show my skills.
+So additionally I created the vehicle store (vehicle.store.ts) using signalStore to handle data accross the application.

+Given more time I would have liked to have added the following:
+- More unit testing.
+I added a couple in there but a full suite of unit tests would obviously be required given the time.
+- Specialised components.
+Reusable button, input etc. Rather than repeating the styling throughout the app.
+It would keep the design consistant and made future additions faster/easier.
+- Themes.
+A dark mode would have been a nice addition.
+I already added in variables for the colours and I was planning on doing something using the new CSS conditional statements, but wanted to focus on the actual test itself before I got too fancy with it :)
+- Linting.
+I was experiencing a weird conflict with the version of NgRx that I had to use and ESlint.
+I was forced to use NgRx 19 (I believe a version for Angular 20 is yet to be released) and ESLint did not like it at all.

+Additional to this, you may need to run `npm install` with `--legacy-peer-deps` to install NgRx.

+`VehicleDataService` has been given a 1500ms delay to simulate loading and allow the state to be shown.

 ## Test instructions
 Please refer to the [test instructions readme file](https://github.com/cox-auto-inc-codeweavers/angular-test-senior/blob/main/Tech-Test-Senior-Frontend.md).